-In light of these new centres popping up around England, Rick Hay has given us some food options to add to our diets that might be able to keep cancer at bay or work together with other cancer treatments to fight the disease.
+Healthista’s Nutritional Director Rick Hay has given us some food options to add to our diets that might be able to keep cancer at bay or work together with other cancer treatments to fight the disease.

-Eat a vegetable rich diet
+A vegetable rich diet in general

 ‘It’s the green, red, orange, yellow and purple brightly coloured foods that can assist the body with its natural defences,’ says Hay.
 ‘Essentially, the more bright stains that foods leave on your hands when you are prepping them the better.’